Today’s Israel Reflects Jabotinsky’s Vision

 This colonial mindset led Jabotinsky to his “Iron Wall” doctrine on Palestinian issues that essentially cast the Jews in the role of the colonizers and Arabs as indigenous “savages” to be subdued.

 In many regards, Jabotinsky should be seen as the progenitor of today’s Jewish right, both in Israel and the Diaspora.
-While using the word “indigenous” as a pro-Israel talking point to advocate the superiority of Jewish claims, contemporary Likudniks and conservative pro-Israel Jews in the United States largely relate to themselves as the more “civilized” actor in a conflict with “savages” who just aren’t yet mature enough to run their own nation-state.
+While using the word “indigenous” as a pro-Israel talking point to advocate the superiority of Jewish claims, contemporary Likudniks and conservative pro-Israel Jews abroad largely relate to themselves as the more “civilized” actor in a conflict with “savages” who simply aren’t mature enough to be trusted with their own nation-state.

-When inevitable tensions arise between Israeli and American leaders, the Jewish right refuses to recognize a fundamental conflict between Jewish and US interests but claim either that our leaders must do a better job asserting Jewish national interests or that we simply need a more sympathetic president in Washington.
-But what’s of utmost importance is preserving the “relationship” and the sense of security it brings to insecure Jews.
+When inevitable tensions arise between Israeli and American leaders, the Jewish right refuses to recognize a fundamental conflict between Jewish and US interests but claims either that our leaders must do a better job asserting Jewish national interests or that we simply need a more sympathetic administration in Washington.
+But what is of utmost importance is preserving the “relationship” and the sense of security it brings to insecure Jews.

 Netanyahu’s State of Israel and the pro-Israel Jewish leadership in the US very much reflect the vision of Z’ev Jabotinsky, who championed a “free market” economy and the values of western liberalism blended with a muscular European-style Jewish nationalism disconnected from our people’s actual values and identity.